 You’ve finished the race, you’ve crossed 26.2 off your bucket list, you’re flying high…until the ache, the cough, the unbearable runny nose!
-Being sick post race is the biggest party pooper and one that’s all too common for most runners.
+Acccchhooooooooo.
+Boost your immune system with the right foods and supplements pre-race and as part of your post race recovery to help your body stay feeling good.

-Put these immune boosting tips to work for a healthier 2018!
-Following you’ll find tried and tested tips, along with my favorite products.
+Following you’ll find tried and tested tips, along with my favorite supplements to boost immune system.

 Part of a great training season is being able to show up consistently for your runs, which means not getting sick!